 For example: the tyre in the image on the left was fabricated in the 31st week of 2012.

 Some points to note about older tyres

 Look for the following when you check your sidewall inscriptions:

 - Tyres produced prior to the year 2000 have three numbers instead of four indicating the production date of the tyre.

-For tyres manufactured prior to the year 2000, three numbers instead of four indicate the date of manufacture.
-Also, during the early 1990’s, Continental added a triangle (◄) to the end of the character string to distinguish a tyre built in the 1990’s from previous decades (e.g., a tyre with the information “DOT XXXXXXX274◄” was manufactured in the 27th week of 1994).
+- In the 1990s, Continental added a triangle (◄) to the end of the character string.
+This distinguishes a tyre built in the 1990s from one constructed in previous decades.
+As an example, a tyre with the information “DOT XXXXXXX274◄” was manufactured in the 27th week of 1994.

 All tyres (including your spare tyres) produced more than ten years ago should be replaced.
 We recommend this, even if: